codecov/codecov-gateway/README.md

 ```

 ### SSL
 This is currently untested.
-It is not needed for the initial customer (Lyft).
-For a wider release, we will want to test this.
 It should be in a working state currently.

 ### Minio
 This is mostly intended for when using with docker compose.
 It makes /export and /archive route to the minio host.
 To enable minio features use the env var `CODECOV_GATEWAY_MINIO_ENABLED=true`